Music of Game of Thrones: House of the Dragon

 It was announced in September 2022 that Ramin Djawadi will compose the series score.
 Djawadi composed the music for all eight seasons of Game of Thrones which garnered him three Grammy Awards nominations and two Emmy Awards wins.
 Djawadi, along with the showrunners, decided to keep the original theme song, "Game of Thrones Theme", which was first featured in the second episode of House of the Dragon.
 In an interview with The A.V.
 Club, Djawadi stated that the original theme song was used in order to "tie the shows together".
 For the first season, Djawadi, along with Condal and Sapochnik, watched each episode and made notes on when the music should occur and what mood the music should set.
 Character motifs from Game of Thrones are also featured in House of the Dragon, including the Dragon theme "Dracarys".

 As similar to Game of Thrones, the cello was used as the primary instruments in House of the Dragon.
 However, Djawadi made minor adjustments on the instrumentation, which he referred as the total instrumental swap, on comparing the musical identities with the two series.
 He did not use the solo violin, but used the viola, which had "a little bit lower in range and different tambor".
-He used newer instruments, such as the ethnic bamboo flutes and woodwinds, alongside multiple instruments.
+He used newer instruments, such as the bamboo flutes and woodwinds, alongside multiple instruments.
 Djawadi wanted to "push the cello up into the violin range [because] there is a thickness to it up higher than the violin and I like that sound.
-It’s the same with the viola — obviously the viola can play lower than the violin, but even if the viola plays higher, it has a different timbre."
+It's the same with the viola — obviously the viola can play lower than the violin, but even if the viola plays higher, it has a different timbre."

 In the fifth episode, during Rhaenyra's pre-wedding dance sequence, Djawadi said that the music was written even before the shooting had started, as "the music had to be there first so they could choreograph the dancing to it".
 Hence, he read the script and discussed on how the scene comes to fruition.
-Djawadi said "We have the drums, and it’s just maybe not what you’d expect of wedding music—tribal isn’t the right word, but the percussive element, there’s definitely a strong background of that there.
+Djawadi said "We have the drums, and it's just maybe not what you'd expect of wedding music—tribal isn't the right word, but the percussive element, there's definitely a strong background of that there.
 So it was fun to write it and see how they shot the scene to it.
 And then later it turns into score, obviously, when it all goes crazy, but I think there were three pieces I had to write before.
 So they were written, like, over a year ago."
 He also mentioned Rhaenys' grand entrance during the coronation as one of his "favorite musical moments of the show so far", where the scene transitioned from "celebration mode to pure chaos in an instant" and the music syncs as Alicent's eyes close.
 He also included the main title theme in the concluding moments, which he did with the balance of sound effects.